atch2203/blog/src/content/blog/ledsticks.md

 ## Threads and LEDs
 In an effort to reduce my own work as much as possible, I attempted to copy and reuse as many parts of Sundia's LED attachment as much as possible.
 Unfortunately, the board with the LEDs on it was firmly epoxied in place, so I could only reuse the end cap.
 ![alt text](@assets/images/writeups/ledsticks/ledapart.jpg)
+<div align="center" style="color:#888888"><em>Shoutout to Bryant "big dawg" Lam</em></div>

 By the end of all of my test prints, I had a working prototype of something that could 1) emit light and 2) be attached to the end of an LED stick.
-All that remained was to convert it to clear filament and iron out the inner dimensions of the attachment.
+All that remained was to convert it to clear TPU and iron out the inner dimensions of the attachment.
 ![alt text](@assets/images/writeups/ledsticks/ledprototype.jpg)
 ![alt text](@assets/images/writeups/ledsticks/firstledattachment.jpg)

 ![alt text](@assets/images/writeups/ledsticks/noinfill.jpg)

+## finished with the attachments
 ![alt text](@assets/images/writeups/ledsticks/comparison.jpg)
 ![alt text](@assets/images/writeups/ledsticks/comparisondark.jpg)
-## finished with the attachments
-clear TPU

 issue: it flies off and is too dim, we want brighter!